pyongho1/tamagotchi/README.md

 ### How to play 🎮

 Right after you choose your slime's name, the game will start right away.
 Starting from 10% of the bar, for each hunger and excitement, click on the "feed" and "play" button as fast as you can to reach 100% on the bar!
-As you pass 40%, 70,% and 100%, your slime will evolve into a different form.
+As you pass 40%, 70%, and 100%, your slime will evolve into a different form of slime.
 Feeling lucky?
-Try out the "risk" button to test your luck on evolving your tamagotchi all the way!
-See the last form of tamagotchi to win the game!🎊
+Try out the "risk" button to test your luck on getting the progress bar all the way!
+See the last form of slime to win the game!🎊

 #